nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### account_history

 Reports send/receive information for an account.
 Returns only **send & receive** blocks by default (unless raw is set to true - see optional parameters below): change, state change & state epoch blocks are skipped, open & state open blocks will appear as receive, state receive/send blocks will appear as receive/send entries.
-Response will start with the latest block for the account (the frontier), and will list all blocks back to the open block of this account when "count" is set to "-1". **Note**: "local_timestamp" returned since version 18.0, "height" field returned since version 19.0
+Response will start with the latest block for the account (the frontier), and will list all blocks back to the open block of this account when "count" is set to "-1". **Note**: "local_timestamp" returned since version 18.0, "height" field returned since version 19.0 and "confirmed" returned since version 23.0

 --8<-- "warning-includes-unconfirmed.md"